How A Baby Caused A Revolutionary Change In Pakistan

 But don't worry, it has a happy ending.

-On April 29, Mahjabeen Sheran of Balochistan, Pakistan, faced a dilemma familiar to every working mom.
+On April 29, Mahjabeen Sheran of Balochistan, Pakistan, faced a problem familiar to every working mom.

-She had a child-care crisis.
+She had a child care crisis.

 The family member who usually watches her 8-month-old son wasn't able to come to Sheran's home.
 And Sheran had a pressing work obligation.
 In 2018, she was elected to the parliament in Balochistan, the poorest province in Pakistan with the worst statistics for maternal and child health.